 All contractors and subcontractors who will perform any portion of the work must be currently registered and qualified to perform public work pursuant to Labor Code Section 1725.5.
-Bids submitted by contractors, or including subcontractors, who are not registered will be rejected.
+Bids submitted by contractors who are not registered or do not have DIR numbers listed will be rejected.